Otto Stern: Biography

+In 1930, Stern received an LL.D. degree from Berkeley, where he was a frequent visiting professor during the 1930s, becoming close colleagues with members of the Berkeley faculty, including chemistry dean Gilbert Lewis, whom Stern would nominate for the Nobel Prize in Chemistry in 1933.
 After resigning from his post at the University of Hamburg in 1933 because of the Nazis' Machtergreifung (seizure of power), he found refuge in the city of Pittsburgh becoming a professor of physics at the Carnegie Institute of Technology.
-During the 1930s, he was a visiting professor at the University of California, Berkeley.

-As an experimental physicist Stern contributed to the discovery of spin quantization in the Stern–Gerlach experiment with Walther Gerlach in February 1922 at the Physikalischer Verein in Frankfurt am Main; demonstration of the wave nature of atoms and molecules; measurement of atomic magnetic moments; discovery of the proton's magnetic moment; and development of the molecular beam method which is utilized for the technique of molecular beam epitaxy.
+As an experimental physicist Stern contributed to the discovery of spin quantization in the Stern–Gerlach experiment with Walther Gerlach in February 1922 at the Physikalischer Verein in Frankfurt am Main.
+With his life-long collaborator Immanuel Estermann, he demonstrated of the wave nature of atoms and molecules; measurement of atomic magnetic moments; discovery of the proton's magnetic moment; and development of the molecular beam method which is utilized for the technique of molecular beam epitaxy.

 He was awarded the 1943 Nobel Prize in Physics, the first to be awarded since 1939.
 It was awarded to Stern alone, "for his contribution to the development of the molecular ray method and his discovery of the magnetic moment of the proton" (not for the Stern–Gerlach experiment).
 The 1943 prize was actually awarded in 1944.

+Stern was elected to the United States National Academy of Sciences in 1945 and the American Philosophical Society in 1946.

-After Stern retired from the Carnegie Institute of Technology, he moved to Berkeley, California.
-He was a regular visitor to the Physics colloquium at UC Berkeley.
-He died of a heart attack in Berkeley on 17 August 1969.
+After Stern retired from the Carnegie Institute of Technology in 1945, he moved to Berkeley, California.
+He was a regular visitor to the physics colloquium at UC Berkeley.
+He died of a heart attack on 17 August 1969 in Berkeley.

 The Stern-Gerlach-Medaille of the Deutsche Physikalische Gesellschaft awarded for excellence in experimental physics is named after him and Gerlach.

 His niece was the crystallographer Lieselotte Templeton.